 Being able to connect to a specific port requires a secure connection.
-As an example, you would use port 442 for HTTPS, 995 for secure POP, 993 for secure IMAP and so on.
+As an example, you would use port 443 for HTTPS, 995 for secure POP3, 993 for secure IMAP, and so on.
 All of these ports are already set up on the server.
 They are ready to negotiate secure connections first, then they will proceed to do whatever else you need after that.

 TLS (Transport Layer Security)

-TLS is a type of protocol allowing communication between the Internet and client-server applications.
+TLS is a protocol allowing communication between the internet and client-server applications.
 It forms a secure communication via the Web for email, data transfers, and faxing.